Division of Biology and Medicine

 Global Health Scholars Training Grant (Fall Application Cycle)

-The Global Health Scholars Training Grant provides an opportunity for eligible students and scholars to work on a critical global health issue in a low resource setting or impacting underserved communities.
+The Global Health Scholars Training Grant provides an opportunity for eligible students and scholars to conduct research focused on global health and / or health equity.
+Projects do not need to include international travel.
 Successful applicants receive the award to support global health research linked to Brown University faculty scholarly projects.
-We encourage applicants who are underrepresented in medicine to apply.
+We encourage applicants who are underrepresented in medicine to apply (NIH URM definition).

 Funding Structure

-Stand-alone research seed grant to cover research and travel.
-Awards are made for up to $3,500 (remote projects) or $5,000 (projects at international sites).
+The Global Health Scholars Training grants provide stand-alone research seed grants to cover research and travel.
+Awards are made for up to $3,500 (local or remote projects) or $5,000 (projects at international sites).
 Applicants send detailed budgets.

 Eligibility